Free shipping on US orders! 20% off your first order | Code: SkyGenius20

 It occurs to all the batteries.

-As mentioned above, rechargeable li-ion batteries is charged and discharged by li-ion moving along.
+As mentioned above, rechargeable li-ion batteries is charged and discharged by the movement of li-ions through the electrolyte.

-At a very low voltage, the ion stops the movement.
+At a very low voltage, the ions cease their movement entirely.
 That's usually why your device has trouble holding a charge.

 You can run a lithium-ion cell totally flat and nothing dangerous will happen.